Does Weak-to-strong Generalization Happen under Spurious Correlations?: Additional Experimental Details

 \paragraph{Role of confidence-based selection.} When $(\eta_\ell,\eta_u)=(\eta_o,0.5)$, Figure~\ref{fig:uncertainty_grid_three_datasets_two_pairs} shows that samples with high student confidence (i.e., low predictive entropy) after W2S fine-tuning are almost exclusively drawn from the majority group, and furthermore are nearly always assigned the correct pseudolabels by both the weak teacher and the strong student.
 At the same time, Theorem~\ref{thm:w2s_strong_ridgeless} predicts that reducing $\eta_u$ from $0.5$ directly increases the W2S gain.
 These two observations together suggest that confidence-based selection provides significant benefits for improving W2S performance in the setting $(\eta_\ell,\eta_u)=(\eta_o,0.5)$.

 \paragraph{Mean relative gains.} Table~\ref{tab:delta-pgr-avg-worst-summary} summarizes the mean relative improvement of Enhanced-W2S over vanilla W2S, averaged across all teacher--student pairs.
 Consistent with the main text, our method achieves clear gains under both average accuracy and worst group accuracy.
+On the Waterbirds dataset, we further compare the performance of Enhanced-W2S with the auxiliary confidence loss proposed in~\citep{burns2024weak}, which was also designed to improve the generalization ability of W2S.
+Specifically, we perform a grid search over the auxiliary confidence loss weight $\alpha \in \{0.2,0.4,0.6, 0.8\}$, and Table~\ref{tab:waterbirds-aux-conf} reports, for each $(\eta_\ell,\eta_u)$ configuration, the mean relative improvement of Enhanced-W2S minus the mean relative improvement obtained with the auxiliary confidence loss.
+Our method yields larger gains in all cases, confirming that it is motivated by our theoretical analysis (see Section~\ref{sec:enhanced_w2s}) and is specifically tailored to address W2S under spurious correlation.